 While most of us would love to spend our days indulging in our photographic ambition, more often than not we find that time, especially daylight, gets away from us.
 One way to satisfy your shutter craving is to try nighttime photography.
-Take a look at 8 fundamental night photography tips to ensure you get sharp shots in the dark.
+Take a look at our fundamental night photography tips to ensure you get sharper shots in the dark.

 Let’s start by going back to fundamentals.
 Because you’ll be shooting in a relative absence of light, your exposures are going to be minutes long.
 This means that you’re going to have to employ a tripod.

 And don’t reach for that old rickety one in the closet with the flimsy legs and limp head.
 You’re going to need a decent, sturdy tripod that’s going to provide your camera with constant stability.

 Tighten bolts on adjustable legs as necessary, and make sure that the quick release plate is attached firmly on your camera, using a coin to tighten up the bolt if need be.

 Don’t skip this last step, particularly if you’re shooting with a long lens in upright format because the camera is more prone to slip on the plate.